 Amelanchier, often known as Juneberry or Serviceberry trees, are popular for their wonderful star shaped spring flowers and striking foliage that changes colour from spring through to autumn.
 Being tough, Amelanchier trees are hardy and grow well in many positions including light shade and damp sites.

-Our range of Servicebery or Juneberry trees have star shaped flowers in spring that vary from white to soft pink.
+Our range of Serviceberry or Juneberry trees have star shaped flowers in spring that vary from white to soft pink in colour.
 The foliage bursts into life with a warm, bronzed colour that contrasts against the flowers and then matures to mid-green.
 Depending on the variety, the foliage can turn red-purple or red-orange in autumn.
 For vibrant red-orange autumn colour, consider Amelanchier x grandiflora 'Autumn Brilliance' or 'Robin Hill', whilst for more purple autumn foliage consider 'Ballerina'.
 Blackened berries sometimes follow, particularly in southern regions where insects are more likely to pollinate the early flowers.
+The berries are frequently devoured by wild birds.

 Amelanchier has many common names, you may also see it referred to as: shadbush, shadwood, shadblow, june berry or service berry to name a few!
 Amelanchier is derived from the old name for Amelanchier Ovallis.
 The name 'shad' originates from the flowers which supposedly flower 'when the shads run'.
 Shads are river herrings in New England streams.
 The name Serviceberry is derived from its similarity with the European Sorbus.